 Rock climbing is another popular park activity for experienced climbers.
 For a more relaxed visit, there is a large picnic area near the Visitor Center.
 It’s a popular spot for family and friends to gather on weekends.

 Great Falls Park is a very popular destination on beautiful Saturdays and Sundays.
 You should arrive early or prepare to wait in entry lines of an hour or longer.
 Better yet, if you encounter long lines, head to one of these Great Falls Park alternatives instead.

-A $35 annual pass is available, but if you plan to make repeat visits, purchase an annual National Park Pass.
-The annual pass covers National Park sites across the country including Great Falls Park in both Virginia and Maryland plus nearby Shenandoah National Park.
+A $35 annual pass is available, but if you plan to make repeat visits, we suggest an annual National Park Pass.
+The annual pass covers National Park sites across the country including Great Falls Park in Virginia and Maryland plus nearby Shenandoah National Park.

 Great Falls Park is located at 9200 Old Dominion Drive in McLean Virginia, just 18 miles from Washington DC.
 You can reach the park on a Scenic Drive on Georgetown Pike and the George Washington Memorial Parkway.